 The modes available in the yaw guidance are:

-- Current: the multicopter will keep the yaw angle that has when enters in the phase that contains this guidance.
+- Current: the multicopter will keep the yaw angle it has when entering in the phase that contains this guidance.
+Desired Yaw = Current Yaw

 - Fixed: the yaw is kept at a constant value indicated by the user.

 - Heading: Heading represents velocity vector direction and, when it is very small, its estimation is more complex and direction is changing constantly.
 Because of this, the approximation Yaw = Heading is introduced when the estimated velocity is near 0.

 - Position: the yaw of the multicopter will be rotated so its longitudinal axis is always focusing a point defined by the user in the menu shown in the previous figure (absolute or relative).